dominikrys/strigil/README.md

 ## TODO

 - Mention how to run MongoDB instance
-- Tweak CI job to make this work.
-May possibly need some tweaking?
 - Optional writing to mongodb?
+If MongoDB fails, just don't use MongoDB?
 Specify mongodb address?
+Specify mongodb collection and database?
 Optional JSON output?
 - Mention what collection and database the data is written to
-- Reflect repo headline with mongodb
+- Merge db branch
 - refactor stuff so no comments are needed
 - add a test?